mvanderkamp/westures-core/README.md

 gestures, and no such locking occurs between Regions.

 If you have lots of interactable elements on your page, you may find it convenient to use smaller elements as regions.
-Test it out in case, and see what works better for you.
+Test it out in any case, and see what works better for you.

 ```javascript
 const region = new wes.Region(document.body);